KenZone51/Fisheye/README.md

 # Fisheye
-OpenCV code for undistorsion or remapping fisheye images
+OpenCV C++ code to undistort or remap fisheye images